 A worker hurt on any job in Washington State has an L&I workers compensation claim.
-A construction worker also often has a third party claim.
+A construction worker may also have a third party claim.

-You have a third party claim if you are injured on the job by someone who is not your employer or a co-employee.
-For example a subcontractor injured by the general contractor or a different subcontractor, has a third party claim.
-He also has an L&I claim.
-You can have both claims at the same time.
-More about THIRD PARTY CLAIMS.
+You have a third party claim if you are injured while on the job, by someone who is not your employer or a co-employee.

 To be successful with a third party construction site case you will need to prove fault.
 To prove fault you need evidence.
 Evidence can disappear quickly.
 It is important to take pictures, find and talk to witness, gather investigative reports, and encourage WISHA inspectors to visit the site.
 Get legal help if you need it